Aldin-Dreamer/Arch-Hypr-Vault/README.md

 - [Text Editor](https://wiki.archlinux.org/title/List_of_applications/Documents#Console) — Text editors allows us to read and write files comfortably from the console.
 - [tpm2-tools](https://archlinux.org/packages/?name=tpm2-tools) and [tpm2-tss](https://archlinux.org/packages/core/x86_64/tpm2-tss/) — TPM2 userspace tool and TPM2 library that is required for setting up TPM2.
 - [sbctl](https://archlinux.org/packages/?name=sbctl) — A user-friendly tool to handle secure boot keys.
+- [sudo](https://archlinux.org/packages/?name=sudo) — A tool to delegate authority to certain users.
+Unlike most distros, Arch Linux does not contain sudo as part of its base package so you have to seperately install it.
 </div>

 The base, linux and linux-firmware packages are mandatory to install.
-Append the name of the essential packages you are installing to the below command, run:
+Append the name of the essential packages you are installing to the below command:
 <div align="left">

 ```bash
 # pacstrap -K /mnt base linux linux-firmware
 ```

->📝**Note:**
-> - To install more packages or package groups, append the names to the ```pacstrap``` command above (space separated) or use ```pacman``` to install them while chrooted into the new system.
+>📝**Note:** To install more packages or package groups, append the names to the ```pacstrap``` command above (space separated) or use ```pacman``` to install them while chrooted into the new system.
 You can also replace linux with the kernel package of your choice.
-> - When

 >💡**Optional Tools:** Some optional tools that are recommended to install are:
 > - [efibootmgr](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface#efibootmgr) — A useful tool for managing EFI boot entries.
 This is used as a diagnostic tool in this guide.